Curated OER

 Newton's First Law Crash!

-Students define what inertia is in their own words.
-For this physics lesson, students observe what happens to their action figure as the skateboard stops suddenly.
+Young scholars define what inertia is in their own words.
+In this physics lesson, students observe what happens to their action figure as the skateboard stops suddenly.
 They apply Newton's 1st law to real world situations.

 Curated OER